fernandodelrio/SwiftColorGen/README.md

 - If the alpha value is less than 255, an "alpha suffix" will be appended to the color name, to avoid name collision
 - If two RGB's are close to the same web color, the hex of the RGB will be used to avoid name collision

 SwiftColorGen is written in Swift and requires Swift to run.
-The project uses [AEXML](https://github.com/tadija/AEXML) as a dependency to read and write XML.
+The project uses [AEXML](https://github.com/tadija/AEXML) as a dependency to read and write XML and [CommandLine] https://github.com/jatoben/CommandLine to provide the CLI interface.

 # Screenshots
 That's the result of the code generation: